slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - you can have the mind or you can have the moment. -- naval
 - better bored than busy -- naval

+- say a little and say it well - irish proverb
 -->

 > *"Knowledge speaks, but wisdom listens."